RajaMuneerBaigal/kubernetes-intro/README.md

 ### Kubernetes Important Components and Terminologies
  -------------------------------------------------

-- Kubernets     : The whole orchestration system.
+- "Kubernets"     : The whole orchestration system.
 K8s or kube for short
 - kubectl       : Cli to configure kubernetes and manage apps.
 Kubecontrol is the short form means we can control kubernetes using kubectl
 - node          : A singel server in kubernetes cluster
 - kubelet       : kubernetes agents running on nodes